 Explicitly or Implicitly

 You can declare a variable either explicitly or implicitly.
 An explicit declaration means that before you assign a value to a variable you declare it and define its value.
-The BENEFIT of this is when you define it and its data type VBA always stores data into that format.
+The BENEFIT of this is when you define it and its data type VBA always stores data in that format.

 Here’s an example: